Sdm1984/Text-Editor/README.md

 IndexedDB database - `idb`, which is a lightweight wrapper around the IndexedDB API.
 Heroku - Deployed link

+### Deployment: 32%

+* Application deployed to Heroku at live URL with build scripts and loads with no errors- https://stephstexteditor.herokuapp.com/

+* Application GitHub URL submitted and contains application code -https://github.com/Sdm1984/Text-Editor

 ## User Story

 ```md